 The adaptive perturbation method chooses the diagonal elements of a Fock space for the solvable part \cite{Weinstein:2005kw}.
-This includes the interacting information at the leading order, and the unperturbed state is always a Fock state \cite{Weinstein:2005kw}.
-Before we studied QFT, the unperturbed state is an eigenstate of a non-interacting theory, but it is not a Fock state when a mass term loses.
-Another difference is to introduce a variable $\gamma$, which does not change the commutation relation between the momentum and position operators \cite{Weinstein:2005kw}.
-The $\gamma$ will be fixed by minimizing the expectation of energy \cite{Weinstein:2005kw}.
-We usually expect that the variation method can give a suitable estimation to a ground state.
-However, the leading-order result shows that the estimation is not only good enough for a ground state but also for excited states in all tested coupling constants \cite{Ma:2019pxd}.
-The variation method should give a suitable saddle point.
-When one applied the time-independent perturbation to the anharmonic oscillator model without a mass term, the perturbation parameter is not a coupling constant \cite{Ma:2019pxd}.
-This gives evidence for such a perturbation is still valid for a large value of coupling constant.
-The central question that we would like to address in this letter is the following: {\it How practical for the adaptive perturbation method?} \\
+This perturbation includes the interacting information at the leading order \cite{Weinstein:2005kw}.
+The unperturbed state is always a Fock state \cite{Weinstein:2005kw}.
+In the old calculation of QFT, people used the eigenstate of non-interacting theory.
+The state is not a Fock state for a loss of mass term and spatial derivative terms.
+Another difference is a variable $\gamma$.
+This variable transforms the position operator by a {\it scaling factor}.
+The commutation relation between the momentum and position operators does not change \cite{Weinstein:2005kw}.
+Fixing $\gamma$ is through a minimized expectation value of Hamiltonian \cite{Weinstein:2005kw}.
+The variation method can give a proper estimation for a ground state.
+However, the leading-order result shows that the estimation is good enough for excited states in all tested coupling constants \cite{Curcio:2018,Ma:2019pxd}.
+The variation method should give a proper saddle point.
+The perturbation parameter is not a coupling constant when a mass term loses \cite{Ma:2019pxd}.
+This result shows that such a perturbation is still valid for a large coupling constant.
+The central question that we would like to address in this letter is: {\it How practical for the adaptive perturbation method?} \\

-To answer this question, we demonstrate an analytical study from the second-order perturbation.
-If this method is practical, the second-order calculation should provide a result close to the numerical solutions.
-At the leading order, we fix the variable by minimizing the expectation value of Hamiltonian.
-For the second-order calculation, the fixing has the ambiguities.
-We can choose the same value for the $\gamma$ as the leading-order or fix the $\gamma$ by minimizing the energy for combining the leading order and the next leading-order.
-However, the final result should not depend on the choice of the $\gamma$ if one does the perturbation to all orders.
-The choice of the $\gamma$ should rely on how the convenience of the calculation and how practical.
-However, the calculation is {\it simple} and {\it practical} if one chooses the value of the $\gamma$ as in the leading-order. \\
+We demonstrate an analytical study from the second-order perturbation.
+If this method is practical, the solution should be close to the numerical solutions.
+In the leading order, we fix the variable by minimizing the expectation value of the Hamiltonian.
+For the second-order calculation, the fixing has ambiguities.
+We can choose the same value for $\gamma$ as the leading order or fix the $\gamma$ by minimizing the eigenenergy with a second-order correction.
+However, the exact result should not depend on a choice of $\gamma$.
+The choice of $\gamma$ should rely on the convenience of the calculation and how practical.
+However, the calculation is {\it simple} and {\it practical} if one chooses the value of $\gamma$ as in the leading-order. \\